jacobmischka/sasylfvim/README.md

 SASyLF (which can then be used  by vims tagging facilities, see `:he tags`, e.g. to jump to a definition using CTRL+]).

+## Contact
+If you have questions about or suggestions for this plugin, feel free to contact me at corrodi.claudio@gmail.com.

 ## References
 - [1] http://www.cs.cmu.edu/~aldrich/SASyLF/
 - [2] http://www.vim.org/scripts/script.php?script_id=2332